Ahmedabad Metro: Construction

-Phase-1
+Phase 1

-On 19 October 2014, Union Cabinet of India approved ₹10773 crore for the Phase–1.
+The 40.03 km Phase 1 of the project was approved in October 2013 with two corridors, North–South and East–West.
+On 19 October 2014, Union Cabinet of India approved ₹10773 crore for Phase 1.
 The Central Government approved the use of unused Western Railways land along the Botad-Sabarmati meter gauge line in November 2014.
 The original plan of Metro along Ashram Road was tweaked and the track was moved westward.
 The new plan added the cost of ₹600 crore and two more stations.
 The new plan helped by causing fewer problems in land acquisition and less congestion on Ashram Road.
 In 2015 budget of Gujarat, ₹611 crore was further allocated for the metro.
-The ground breaking ceremony was held on 14 March 2015 for the construction of 6.5 km long Vastral – Apparel Park stretch of East–West corridor (Blue Line) in presence of then Gujarat Chief Minister, Anandiben Patel.
-The ground-breaking ceremony for North-South Corridor (Red Line) was held on 17 January 2016 in presence of the then Gujarat CM Anandiben Patel.
+The ground breaking ceremony was held on 14 March 2015 for the construction of the 6.5 km Vastral–Apparel Park stretch of the East–West corridor (Blue Line) in the presence of the then Gujarat Chief Minister, Anandiben Patel.
+The ground-breaking ceremony for the North–South Corridor (Red Line) was held on 17 January 2016 in the presence of the then Gujarat CM Anandiben Patel.
 The work started in March 2016.
-The Indian Railways permitted the construction of North–South corridor stretch on its land in June 2016.
-Japan International Cooperation Agency (JICA) agreed to fund ₹5968 crore for Phase-1 of the project in November 2015 and the first tranche of ₹4456 crore was released in 2016.
+The Indian Railways permitted the construction of the North–South corridor stretch on its land in June 2016.
+The Japan International Cooperation Agency (JICA) agreed to fund ₹5968 crore for Phase 1 of the project in November 2015 and the first tranche of ₹4456 crore was released in 2016.

-The trial runs were carried out in February 2019 on 6.5 km long Vastral – Apparel Park section of Blue Line.
+The trial runs were carried out in February 2019 on the 6.5 km Vastral–Apparel Park section of the Blue Line.
 The section was inaugurated on 4 March 2019 by Indian Prime Minister Narendra Modi.
 It was opened to the public on 6 March 2019.
-Except Thaltej-Thaltej Gam section and three metro stations (Kankaria East, Thaltej Gam and Sabarmati Railway), the rest of the Phase-1 was inaugurated on 30 September 2022 by Prime Minister Modi.
-These Blue and Red Lines were opened to public on 2 October 2022 and 6 October 2022 respectively.
-The cost of Phase-1 construction was ₹12900 crore.
-The Kankaria East station was opened on 5 March 2024.
-Thaltej Gam station and adjoining 1.4 km (0.870 mi)-long section of Blue Line leading to Thaltej station were opened on 8 December 2024.
+Except the Thaltej–Thaltej Gam section and three metro stations (Kankaria East, Thaltej Gam and Sabarmati Railway), the rest of Phase 1 was inaugurated on 30 September 2022 by Prime Minister Modi.
+The Blue and Red Lines were opened to the public on 2 October 2022 and 6 October 2022 respectively.
+The construction cost of Phase 1 was ₹12900 crore.
+Kankaria East station was opened on 5 March 2024.
+Thaltej Gam station and the adjoining 1.4 km (0.870 mi) section of the Blue Line leading to Thaltej station were opened on 8 December 2024.